hound-eye/operation-sag/README.md

-# Addimg custom selectable roles to respawn screen.
+# Adding custom selectable roles to the respawn screen.

 1. Prepare all loadouts and save them in ACE Arsenal.
 2. Configure the description.ext file:

-	2.1 Create `description.ext` file in root of the mission directory.
+	2.1 **Create** `description.ext` file in the root of the mission directory.

-	2.2 Add empty `CfgRespawnInventory` object to it (copy-paste thing below)
+	2.2 **Add** empty `CfgRespawnInventory` object to it (copy-paste thing below)
     ```
     class CfgRespawnInventory
     {
     };
     ```

-    2.3 Select the soldier with your ACE loadout applied to him, then go top menu Tools -> Loadout Tools -> Export Loadout (CfgRespawnInventory).
+    2.3 Select the soldier with your ACE loadout applied to him, then go top menu Tools -> Loadout Tools -> **Export Loadout** (CfgRespawnInventory).
-    This should copy some text in your clipboard
+    This should copy some text in your clipboard.

-    2.4 Paste the text from clipboard into the `description.ext`, right in between of curly braces of CfgRespawnInventory.
+    2.4 **Paste** the text from the clipboard into the `description.ext`, right in between the curly braces of CfgRespawnInventory.
     It now should look like this

     ```